FlexPwr/bess-optimizer/README.md

-## Implementation of the FlexPower Cross-Market BESS Optimization Model in Python using pyomo.
+## Implementation of the FlexPower Cross-Market BESS Optimization Model in Python using pyomo

 This repository contains the Cross-Market Optimization model which is also used to calculate the [Flex Index (wip link)](https://flex-power.energy/?page_id=5811).